justinthec/shinobi-survival/README.md

 - [ ] Figure out gametime issue
 - [ ] Add a timer to the game
 - [ ] Performance:
-  - Add Entity Counter to debug mode.
+  - [x] Add Entity Counter to debug mode.
 From my testing, the game gets laggier with time (Ping increases steadily).
 This implies that we are accumulating some sort of state that is not being cleaned up.
 My bet right now is xp orbs (we should add a limiter for this) but there could be something else.
 Need to research.
+  - [ ] Debug multiplayer performance by making the profiler multiplayer.
+Simulate network throttling.
+Verify the hypothesis that state payload is too big / serialization takes too long.

 ### Gameplay Features
-- [ ] Implement death / revive system.
+- [x] Implement death / revive system.
 - [ ] Flesh out upgrade system
   - [ ] Come up with more upgrades and combinations
   - [ ] Weapon levels (already brainstormed some of these)